knative/docs/contribute-to-docs/getting-started/previewing-docs-locally.md

 The Knative website uses [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) to render documentation.

-If you don't want to use any tool locally you can use [GitPod](https://gitpod.io/#https://github.com/knative/docs) this will allow you to edit the files on a Web IDE and with live preview.
+If you don't want to use any tool locally, you can use [GitPod](https://gitpod.io/#https://github.com/knative/docs) this will allow you to edit the files on a Web IDE and live preview.

-If you choose to run the site locally we strongly recommend using a container.
+If you choose to run the site locally, we strongly recommend using a container.

-Regardless of the method use, when you submit a PR, there is going to be a livepreview link available in a comment on the PR.
+Regardless of the method used, when you submit a PR, a live preview link will be available in a comment on the PR.

 ## Use the Docker container

-To start the livepreview run the following script
+To start the live preview, run the following script.
 ```
 ./hack/docker/run.sh
 ```